Sneak in Stats When Walking Briskly for Calorie Burn

 A: The chart you may be referring to when you mention “legacy research” says “a person” burns more like 200 kcal per 30 minutes.
 This could include males and females of undetermined fitness level .
 But…and that’s the key word here (nowhere else), we didn’t actually say a 150 pound woman would burn 300 calories in 30 minutes of walking— we said a brisk cardio activity.
 Aha!
 We tricked you completely inadvertently (although I try to trick Kymberly advertently on a regular basis).
 Do you see in that nifty American Heart Association chart where it says running at 5.5 mph can burn 660 calories for a 150-pounder?
 The “brisk” aspect would fall between the 200 calories burned in a walk and the 660 burned running.
 You know, sort of a run-walk, “Do the Hustle deal.

 K: Umm, yes, well I might have said “walking” since I make up 49% my Fun Fit Facts and 12% of all other stats about 0% of the time.
 And a 4.5 mile pace is admittedly a brisk clip.
 If I am going to pick an activity from the chart I prefer the numbers for jump roping–about 375 in 30 minutes for a 150 pounder.
 My calves turn into lowing steers when jumping rope, mind you, but those kcals burned up look enticing!
 The Main Point is that the range for cals burned by any person with any activity of any fitness level can be wide and depends on so many variables distilled out for reading and radio accessibility.
-Actually the Main Point is to keep listening to our radio show and let your friends in on the action too!
-But only if they’re 150 pounds and walking while listening.
+Actually the Main Point is to let your friends in on the action too!
+But only if they’re 150 pounds and walking while subscribing to our blog.

 A: Whether you say “Walk like an Egyptian” or “Walk like Genesis,” the main point is to move!
 And to continue sending us questions and comments.
 Keeps us on our toes.
 Arrggghh, sounding more like jumping rope every minute.